Why We Wrote This Guide

 One important responsibility of an agent is to collect deposits on behalf of artists.
 Deposits are a portion of the agreed payment delivered to the artist (or agent) ahead of the performance.
 Tours require special attention from a booking agent, which is why some artists hire a separate specialist for booking them.
 Agents in charge of tours are not only responsible for the details and legalities of each individual show, but also for the logistics between each show.

 The role of a publicist is to handle matters regarding media and public relations for an artist.
 When an artist’s music has become marketable, publicists work to raise public awareness of their “brand” and their creations.
-Any press or inquiries about public appearances are intercepted and filtered by the publicist, who decides what opportunities the artist pursues.
+Any press or inquiries about public appearances are intercepted and filtered by the publicist, who decides which opportunities the artist pursues.
 Additionally, publicists are responsible for tirelessly seeking out press placements for artists.
 This makes it very important for publicists to maintain a wide range of positive connections with media outlets relevant to the target consumer base of their client(s).

 Promotion agencies and radio pluggers have acted as powerful and necessary forces in the music industry for a long time.
 Their goals are to build the artist’s fanbase by getting their songs played and heard.
 Traditionally, this role almost exclusively involved reaching out to radio program directors and pitching songs in hopes of gaining airplay on terrestrial stations.
 In recent years, the scope of a promoter’s responsibilities has grown alongside music consumption technology.
 Promoters aren’t just reaching out to radio directors now.
 They’re reaching out to playlist curators, podcast hosts, viral content creators, influencers, and more.
 The process promotion experts use, however, has remained fairly uniform among platforms.